EliziumNet/Loopz/Elizium.Loopz/docs/Test-ContainsAll.md

 ### System.Boolean

-Returns $true if the value contains ony file-system safe characters only, $false otherwise
+Returns $true if Super contains all the elements of Sub, $false otherwise.

 ## NOTES